At intervals, NASA selects funded proposals for

 of the Kepler Science Team and participate in Science Team

 activities, such as data processing and analysis, transit

 candidate follow-up and characterization, and publication.

-The deadline for Cycle 3 Participating Scientist proposals is
+The latest deadline for Cycle 3 Participating Scientist proposals was

 Mar 1, 2013.
 Proposal instructions and element details are provided in

 NASA Research Announcement NNH12ZDA001N-KPS.
-Proposals will be evaluated in Spring
+Proposals were evaluated in Spring

 2013, with a nominal start date of 1 October 2013, contingent on funding.